Product Availability: In Stock (FedEx delivery within 2 business days).

+BxPC3 is a human pancreatic cancer cell line that was derived from a poorly differentiated adenocarcinoma of the pancreas.
+It is commonly used as a model system for studying pancreatic cancer biology and for investigating the efficacy of various drugs and therapies for the treatment of this deadly disease.
+BXPC-3 cells grow in vitro as adherent monolayers and have a morphology that is characteristic of pancreatic cancer cells.
+They have been used to investigate the molecular mechanisms of pancreatic cancer progression and drug resistance.
 One of the difficult cancer types to diagnose, pancreatic cancer also has some of the lowest 5-year survival rates.
 According to an article published in the Journal of General Physiology in the March of 2009, Cystic Fibrosis Transmembrane Conductance Receptors (CFTR) provide a pathway for the transport of bicarbonate ions across the apical membrane of the pancreas.
 Malfunctioning of CFTR has been linked to cancers that affect pancreatic exocrine cells.
 Preclinical studies of pancreatic cancer, one of the deadliest forms of cancer, can help researchers identify novel therapies and progressive treatments, improving the survival rates for patients diagnosed with this fatal disease.
 BxPC-3 is a pancreatic cancer cell line that is tumorigenic and a reliable host for in vitro transfection studies.
 The BxPC-3 cell line was initially established using pancreatic tissue derived from a sample of a 61-year-old female patient with adenocarcinoma.
 These cells have been tested positive for CFTR and fail to express the cystic fibrosis transmembrane conductance regulator (CFTR).
 BxPC-3 cells possess an epithelial cellular morphology, as well as make a useful transfection in vitro model.
 Altogen Biosystems provides the lipid-based BxPC-3 transfection reagent kit that has successfully aided the establishment of stable BxPC-3 pancreatic cancer cell lines and is a suitable host for studying mammalian embryonic tissue.

 Figure 1.
 Cyclophilin B silencing efficiency was determined by qRT-PCR in the BxPC-3 cells transfected by Cyclophilin B siRNA or non-silencing siRNA control following the recommended transfection protocol.
 Cyclophilin mRNA expression levels were measured 48 hours post-transfection.
 18S rRNA levels were used to normalize the Cyclophilin B data.
 Values are normalized to untreated sample.
 Data are presented as means ± SD (n=6).